drnorthcott/patch-mnyob99dll/readme.md

-# Microsoft Money mnyob99.dll Binary Patcher
+# Money mnyob99.dll Binary Patcher

 This script applies Raymond Chen's patch to fix crashes in Money Plus Sunset (mnyob99.dll) during import of account transactions or when changing a payee of a downloaded transaction.
 If you're like me, and you can read python, you can convince yourself what this script does and feel a lot better than downloading some sketchy binary from the internet.
 The script is provided as-is and without warranty, use at your own risk.